AlissonLima19/packageDIO/README.md

 # packageDIO

 Description.
-The package package_name is used to:
+The package packageDIO is used to:
 	-Test building packages in python

 ## Installation